SAMix: Calibrated and Accurate Continual Learning via Sphere-Adaptive Mixup and Neural Collapse: Introduction

-\textbf{Neural collapse (NC)}, where last-layer features converge to their class means during training, has attracted significant attention in DNNs across both \textit{static} and \textit{dynamic} (continual) learning scenarios \cite{lu2021neuralcollapsecrossentropyloss, fang_pnas_2021, wenlong_ji_iclr_2022, zhou_icml_2022, fisher2024pushingboundariesmixupsinfluence}.
-Most NC-based methods rely on the dot-regression loss (DR) \cite{yang_induce_nc_2022}, which enforces feature alignment with fixed class prototypes to enhance class separation and reduce misalignment between features and classifiers.
-Recently, focal neural collapse contrastive (FNC$^2$) \cite{anh_wacv_2025} loss was introduced to leverage NC more flexibly in CL.
+\textbf{Neural collapse (NC)}, where last-layer features converge to their class means during training, has attracted significant attention in DNNs across both \textit{static} and \textit{dynamic} (continual) learning scenarios \citep{lu2021neuralcollapsecrossentropyloss, fang_pnas_2021, wenlong_ji_iclr_2022, zhou_icml_2022, fisher2024pushingboundariesmixupsinfluence}.
+Most NC-based methods rely on the dot-regression loss (DR) \citep{yang_induce_nc_2022}, which enforces feature alignment with fixed class prototypes to enhance class separation and reduce misalignment between features and classifiers.
+Recently, focal neural collapse contrastive (FNC$^2$) \citep{anh_wacv_2025} loss was introduced to leverage NC more flexibly in CL.
 Unlike DR, which rigidly aligns features with class prototypes, FNC$^2$ optimizes feature relationships, enhancing intra-class diversity and improving generalization.
-While NC-based methods effectively improve accuracy and mitigate forgetting, their impact on calibration remains unexplored, as does the effect of calibration in NC-based methods on overall model performance.
-Indeed, as shown in \cite{li2024calibrationcontinuallearningmodels, hwang2025tciltemperaturescalingusing}, beyond performance, CL models must also produce well-calibrated predictions.
-However, existing attempts at calibration in CL remain relatively simple and leave much room for improvement.
+While NC-based methods effectively improve accuracy and mitigate forgetting, their impact on calibration remains unexplored, as does the effect of calibration in NC-based methods on overall model performance. \ta{Indeed, recent studies have highlighted the importance of calibration in CL beyond accuracy alone \citep{li2024calibrationcontinuallearningmodels, hwang2025tciltemperaturescalingusing}.
+In particular, \citep{li2024calibrationcontinuallearningmodels} shows that CL models are not naturally calibrated under non-stationary training compared to joint training, highlighting that forgetting mitigation alone does not ensure calibration.
+However, existing calibration approaches in CL remain limited in scope, primarily relying on post-hoc, global logit-scaling strategies and typically assuming uniform calibration across tasks.
+As a result, they do not explicitly account for key CL-specific challenges such as task-wise distribution shift, class imbalance between old and new tasks, or representation drift as learning progresses, leaving substantial room for improvement.}

 In this work, we address both across-task accuracy and the overlooked challenge of calibration in continual learners.
 We conduct a comparative analysis of NC-based methods, examining their ability to balance performance and reliability in CL.
 Our main contributions are summarized as: